Optimal Precoders for Tracking the AoD and AoA of a mm-Wave Path: Numerical Results

 \section{Numerical Results}

-The performance of the optimal precoders is illustrated by multiple Monte Carlo simulations.
+The performance of the optimal precoders is illustrated next.
 To this end, we define the following figures of merit which are in fact the square roots of the objective functions of Problems~\ref{pro:problem:AODnAOA}--\ref{pro:problem:AOA}, respectively,

+where $\mathrm{EB}=\max\{\mathrm{DEB}, \mathrm{OEB}\}$ and the `r' denotes square root.
+The following experiments simulate the signal model \eqref{eq:received_matrix} and use the above metrics to evaluate the performance of the proposed set of precoders.
+We assume 30-antenna uniform linear arrays (ULA) \cite{tsai2004ber} with an inter-antenna spacing of half wavelength at the Tx and Rx.
+The Tx has a fully digital architecture and the Rx equips an array of subarrays \cite{mendez2016hybrid} with 5 RF chains.
+Since this work did not deal with the design of the combining matrix, we implement a simple strategy which consists in associating each RF chain to a combiner with maximum gain towards equispaced directions within the prior range of angles at the Rx.
+This is achieved by matching each combining vector to the array response in that direction, i.e.,